burkej1/snapshot-igv/README.md

-# snapshot-igv
+## Description

-Python script to generate an IGV batch script snapshot a list of variants in tsv format.
+Python script to generate an IGV batch script to snapshot a list of variants in tsv format.

-# Arguments
+## Arguments

 ```
 usage: create_igv_snapshot_batch.py [-h] -i INPUTTSV [-b BAMDIR]